Board of Governors

 Dr. Michel Tarko is President and CEO of the Justice Institute of British Columbia.
-Prior to his appointment as President, Michel served as VP Academic at JIBC since September 2009.
+Prior to his appointment in 2012, Michel served as VP Academic at JIBC since September 2009.
 He previously served in several capacities at Douglas College, including the position of Dean, Faculty of Health Sciences.
 As Dean, he was actively engaged in building partnerships between post-secondary educational institutions inter-provincially related to graduate education in psychiatric nursing.
 He serves on a variety of committees with professional and regulatory bodies, as well as two international boards (European Psychiatric Nursing Advisory Board; and the Neuman Systems Model of Nursing, President, Executive Committee).
 Michel holds a Diploma in Psychiatric Nursing, a Bachelor of Arts degree in Criminology from the University of Manitoba, and a Doctor of Philosophy degree in Education (Curriculum & Instruction) from the University of British Columbia.

 Claire Wang is the Director of Finance and Operations, Burnaby Hospital Foundation, Fraser Health Authority.
 Ms. Wang oversees all financial, accounting and corporate planning activities, risk management, HR, IT, and funding from private and public sources.
 Previously, Ms. Wang worked for School District No. 45 for over a decade and was responsible for managing $9 million annual revenues and more than 600 foreign students.
 Ms. Wang recently retired from her 2-year term as Chair of Finance, Audit and Investment Committee and Treasurer with SFU Childcare Society.
 She helped the non-profit organization achieve a substantial improvement in financial reporting, budgeting, internal controls and strategic planning.
 Ms. Wang holds a Certified General Accountants designation, as well as a Master of Business Administration Degree from Queen's University and Bachelor of Business Administration degree (major in Accounting) from Simon Fraser University.